-Rules around private property, and enforcement of those rights can be challenging.
+Rules around private property, and enforcement of those rights, can be challenging.
 Public ownership can sometimes work but it can also fail to protect shared resources.
-The effectiveness of communal ownership varies widely; not least depending on how robust the local communal institutions are.
+The effectiveness of communal ownership varies widely.
+This is because it depends not least upon how robust the local communal institutions are.

 Perhaps unsurprisingly with a challenging problem like protecting natural resources, the solutions are often complex.
 The solution, therefore, depend a lot on the precise local circumstances.

 For more on governance and how we developed the model below, see here.